smart-data-models/dataModel.GBFS/system_pricing_plans/doc/spec_DE.md

                 items:
                   properties:
                     end:
-                      description: 'The minute at which the rate will no longer apply (added in v2.1-RC2).'
+                      description: The minute at which the rate will no longer apply (added in v2.1-RC2).
                       minimum: 0
                       type: number
                     interval:
-                      description: 'Interval in minutes at which the rate of this segment is either reapplied (added in v2.1-RC2).'
+                      description: Interval in minutes at which the rate of this segment is either reapplied (added in v2.1-RC2).
                       minimum: 0
                       type: number
                     rate:
-                      description: 'Rate that is charged for each minute interval after the start (added in v2.1-RC2).'
+                      description: Rate that is charged for each minute interval after the start (added in v2.1-RC2).
                       type: number
                     start:
-                      description: 'Number of minutes that have to elapse before this segment starts applying (added in v2.1-RC2).'
+                      description: Number of minutes that have to elapse before this segment starts applying (added in v2.1-RC2).
                       minimum: 0
                       type: number
                   type: object
                 type: array
               plan_id:
-                description: 'Identifier of a pricing plan in the system.'
+                description: Identifier of a pricing plan in the system.
                 type: string
               price:
-                description: 'Fare price.'
+                description: Fare price.
                 minimum: 0
                 type: number
               surge_pricing:
                 description: 'Is there currently an increase in price in response to increased demand in this pricing plan? (added in v2.1-RC2)'
                 type: boolean
               url:
-                description: 'URL where the customer can learn more about this pricing plan.'
+                description: URL where the customer can learn more about this pricing plan.
                 format: uri
                 type: string
             type: object